alexandre-assad/building-perceptron/watch/perceptron.md

    - ( \sum_{i=1}^{n} w_i x_i + b ): The weighted sum of inputs along with the bias.
    - ( f ): The activation function, typically a step function that produces an output of ( 1 ) or ( 0 ) depending on whether the threshold is met.

-   The perceptron is utilized for binary classification problems where the data can be differentiated using a linear boundary.
+   The perceptron, a simple binary classifier, can set up a linear decision boundary which can classify the data into two compartments.

    ***